 OB/Gyn Junior Faculty Position

-Cone Health Women’s Hospital recruits one to two Family Medicine physicians as a Junior Faculty member into their well-established OB/GYN Faculty Practice.
-Our team includes seven OB/GYNs, 11 certified nurse midwives, six nurse practitioners and one physician assistant.
-The Faculty Practice works closely with the Wake Forest Maternal Fetal Medicine specialists, who have a state of the art antenatal unit on site.
+Cone Health Women's & Children's Center at Moses Cone Hospital recruits two to three Family Medicine physicians as Junior Faculty in their well-established OB/GYN Faculty Practice.
+Our team includes OB/GYNs, OB Fellowship-trained Family Medicine physicians, certified nurse midwives, nurse practitioners and physician assistants.

-The hospital is a rotation site for Family Medicine residents from the Cone Health Family Medicine training program, medical students from UNC-Chapel Hill, as well as physician assistant and midwifery students from area programs.
-Our robust service delivers approximately 1800 babies a year.
-We service several counties with our high-risk clinic and level-3 NICU.
-The fellow can expect to be exposed to and feel comfortable managing diabetes, preterm labor, preeclampsia, chronic hypertension, multiple gestations, placentation abnormalities, thyroid disease and many other medical problems complicating pregnancy.
+Our robust service delivers approximately 2800 babies a year.
+We service several counties with our high-risk clinic and level 3 NICU.
+The fellow can expect to be exposed to and feel comfortable with vaginal deliveries, operative vaginal deliveries, cesarean sections, tubal ligations as well as managing diabetes, preterm labor, preeclampsia, chronic hypertension, multiple gestations, placentation abnormalities, thyroid disease and many other medical problems complicating pregnancy.

-Women’s Hospital has its own Emergency Room where women can receive treatment for obstetrical and gynecological complaints.
-The fellow will be proficient at doing bedside ultrasounds, diagnosing ectopic pregnancies, evaluating pelvic pain and managing abnormal bleeding.
+The Women’s & Children’s Center at Moses Cone Hospital has its own Emergency Room where women can receive treatment for obstetrical complaints.
+The fellow will be proficient at doing bedside ultrasounds, managing pregnancy of unknown location and other acute events.
+The fellow will also see patients in the office setting and be comfortable evaluating pelvic pain, managing abnormal bleeding, performing office procedures and all forms of contraception.
 This education will be invaluable as one enters practice and encounters these complaints routinely.

 - Successful completion of Family Medicine Residency with three letters of recommendations

 - Learn and develop skills in advanced obstetrics, including surgical skills, while caring for patients of the OB/GYN Faculty Service.